MileHacker Logo

 Ideal Timing for Experiences

-• Sightseeing and Walking Tours: Spring and Autumn (April-May, September-October) offer comfortable temperatures for extensive walking.
+• Sightseeing and Walking Tours: Spring and Autumn (April-May, September-October) offer pleasant weather for extensive walking.

 • Bosphorus Cruises: Late Spring to Early Autumn (May-September) has good weather for the scenic waterway.

-• Museums and Indoor Attractions: Winter (November-March) has comfort for exploring without summer heat or crowds.
+• Museums and Indoor Attractions: Winter (November-March) has comfort for exploring without summer the heat or crowds.

 • Shopping: Year-round activity, low season has a relaxed experience with fewer bazaar crowds.